bob-606/5.easa.fi/README.md

 ## 61. Following a single-wing stall and pitch-down moment, how can a spin be prevented?
-Following a single-wing stall and pitch-down moment, how can a spin be prevented?
 - Deflect all rudders opposite to lower wing
 - Pulling the elevator to bring the plane back to normal attitude
 - ***Rudder opposite lower wing, releasing elevator to build up speed***